Gnurou/v4l2r/README.md

 for the ioctl example, assuming `/dev/video0` is the path to the `vicodec` encoder.

-`examples/fwht_encoder` contains another example program implementing a higher-level vicodec encoder running in its own thread.
+`lib/examples/fwht_encoder` contains another example program implementing a higher-level vicodec encoder running in its own thread.
 It can be run as
 follows:

     cargo run --example fwht_encoder -- /dev/video0

 Pass `--help` to the program for further options.

+`lib/examples/fwht_decoder` is a decoder example able to decode the streams produced by the `fwht_encoder` example above.

+Finally, `ffi/examples/c_fwht_decode/` contains a C program demonstrating how to use the C FFI to decode a FWHT stream.
+See the `Makefile` for build and use instructions.